facebook/react-native-website/docs/getting-started.md

 React Native also requires [Java SE Development Kit (JDK)](https://openjdk.java.net/projects/jdk8/), as well as Python2.
 Both can be installed using Chocolatey.

-> Some build tools have compability with some Python3 versions.

 Open an Administrator Command Prompt (right click Command Prompt and select "Run as Administrator"), then run the following command:

 ```powershell